cadbox1/glue-stack/docs/Building Glue Stack.md

     }
     ```

 6. Start the application.
 Hibernate will validate that your data classes match your database and will fail to start if they don't.

     ```
     mvn spring-boot:run
     ```

+7. Commit your work; "created entities"

 ### Create the Repository Layer

+The repository layer in Spring is a layer dedicated for communicating with data sources.

 1. Add Querydsl JPA as a dependency.
 Querydsl JPA is a Java library for typesafe JPA queries that also works really well with another one of our cool libraries, Spring-Data-JPA, which is powering our repository layer.

     1. Open the pom.xml file (using command + p) and add the following line to the properties element.